Privacy Protection Policy

 Specifically, we have stringent security measures in place to protect personal information against such risks as loss or theft, computer hackers, unauthorized access, disclosure, copying, use, modification or destruction.

 Heartland Farm Mutual Inc. protects your personal information regardless of the format in which it is held.
 We also protect personal information we disclose to third parties by contractual agreements stipulating the confidentiality of the information and the purposes for which it is to be used.

 All our employees with access to personal information are required as a condition of their employment to respect the confidentiality of personal information.

-Heartland Farm Mutual pursues a policy of openness about the procedures it uses to manage personal information.
-We will make specific information about our policies and practices relating to the management of their personal information available to policyholders upon request.
+Heartland will make available to policyholders upon written request, specific information about our policies and practices relating to the management of their Personal Information.

 We ensure openness by providing you with the following information:

 - the title and address of the Privacy Officer accountable for our compliance with the policy;

 - the name of the individual to whom inquiries or complaints can be forwarded;